top of page

 First Interest

 When I was born we lived in Park Merced in San Francisco.
-A big housing community that sprung up after the war to house new families like ours.
+A new housing community that sprung up after the war for new families like ours.

 My mother told me a story that I liked to get on my tricycle and ride down to the corner to watch the tall towers being built.

-She said I would stare at the buildings going up for hours.
-If this is true, it may have something to do with a pattern that developed, (or I was born with) that I liked to make things.
-This interest would grow in my grandfathers magical workshop where he could make anything.
-I would spend hours with him as a kid as he made me toys or a soap box derby racer one time.
+She said I would stare for hours at the buildings going up.
+If this is true, it may have something to do with a pattern that developed, (or I was born with) that I like to make things.
+This interest would be nurtured in my grandfathers magical workshop where he could create anything.
+I would spend hours with him as a kid as he spun up toys from found materials or his version of a soap box derby racer.

 So, the creative pattern shows up early.
-It is certainly nurtured in childhood and then I am lucky enough to make multiple careers and a life out it .
+It was certainly supported during my in childhood by the adults in my life.
+I was lucky enough to make multiple careers and a life out it .
 Fitting existing pieces together into a new, novel story fascinated me.

 Clearly the stories that were the core of my creative life came from that place.
 I eventually learned when I finished a project to take a quiet moment and appreciate what I had brought into being (with friends and collaborators) from nothing.
-Whether it achieved worldly success or not, I saw these projects as one of my contributions to our intelligence evolving.
+Whether it achieved worldly success or not, I saw these projects as my small contribution to human intelligence evolving.

 Recurring Dream

 I have a strong memory of a recurring dream.
 It takes place on Prince Street in Berkeley where our family lived when I was 3-8 years of age.
 In the dream I am walking up the sidewalk towards our house.
 I walk up the stairs and open the front door.
-Down the hallway that ran from the back of the house, comes a skeleton moving quickly towards me.
+Down the hallway, that ran from the back of the house, comes a skeleton moving quickly towards me.
 I feel extremely frightened.
-In the dream I fall down and wake myself up, but in the recurring times I have this dream, I know I am going to open the door again.
-I wake myself up before I open the door.
+In the dream I fall down and wake myself up, but in the recurring times when I have this dream, I know I am going to open the door again so I wake myself up before I get there.
 Lots of people I have interviewed tell of dreams or strange experiences they had as young children.
 I never thought much about this one, but there it is.

 First Scar

-My parents were headed out for a 2nd honeymoon to Hawaii.
+My parents were headed out for a second honeymoon to Hawaii.
 My guess is that this was the first time both of them were leaving me.
-They were driving a 1949 blue Ford coupe.
+They were driving a 1949 blue Ford coupe in those early days.

 Setting Out

-The yearly years of my life in San Francisco and then Prince Street in Berkeley were pleasant as much as I can recall.
-Certainly the pictures show us happy, engaged.
+The years of my life in San Francisco and then Prince Street in Berkeley were pleasant as much as I can recall.
+Certainly the pictures show us happy and engaged.

-I don’t remember my brother Bruce arriving a year and half after me, but there are certainly a lot of pictures of the two of us playing together.
-This was a pattern that continued all our lives.
-I certainly remember my sister Jane arriving five years later.
+I don’t remember my brother Bruce arriving a year and half after me, but there are certainly lots of pictures of the two of us playing together.
+This was a pattern that continued all our lives to my great enrichment.
+I do remember my sister Jane arriving five years later.
 There is a classic family photo of Bruce and I staring into Jane’s bassinet.
 The look of wonder and confusion on our faces is worth the price of admission.
 It was sort of like…”what are we going to do with this.”

-We had other kids on our block we would play with, so we got some sense of how others lived.
+We had other kids on our block we played with, so we got some sense of how others lived.
 And we would walk over to the Star Grocery or Elmwood Avenue for shopping trips that were filled with exotic sights and smells.
-I remember looking in all those houses and the big church on the corner and wondering what went on in there.
+I remember looking in the windows of all those houses and the big church on the corner of Prince and College Ave and wondering what went on in there.

-The family photos from the first six years of my life shows us all looking happy, me looking contented etc. My mother said I was an easy baby that did not fuss much.
+The family photos from the first six years of my life shows us all looking cheerful, me looking contented etc. My mother said I was an easy baby that did not fuss much.
 In these photos I just looked like I was happy to be here.
-Unknown to me until many years later that was about to change, but that’s a story for later.
+I had no way of knowing that was about to change, but that’s a story for much later.

 Brother Bruce and Sister Jane

 In addition to my mother and father I was lucky enough to have two siblings.
-Our lives intermingled like siblings do on a journey together, but relating to it from different perspectives.
-I have found that talking with my brother Bruce and my sister Jane as adults has helped me fill in the blanks about what was going on in our family unit that I have little recollection of.
+Our lives intermingled like siblings do on a mutual journey together, but relating to it from different perspectives.
+I have found that talking with them as adults has helped me fill in the blanks about what was going on in our family unit that I have little recollection of.

 I was the oldest and that had its advantages and disadvantages, but I never felt much like the older brother.
 Part of that I think was my own uncertainty.
-Bruce and I were close enough in age to really go through most things at the same time and Jane was almost six years younger and the only female, so things were different for her and me.
+Bruce and I were close enough in age that we really went through most of our growing up experiences at the same time.
+Jane was almost six years younger and female, so things were naturally different for us.

-As I have said before, I have a period of my early life, ages 8-12, where they both remember more about me than I do.
+As I have always said, I have a period of my early life, ages 8-12, where they both remember much more about me than I do.
 I look at it now and see the classic signs of depression.
 Bruce at that age was much more outgoing.
-He made friends easily and was good in school.
-Jane always seemed generally happy and she and my mother had a good relationship.
+He seemed to make friends easily and was good in school.
+Jane always seemed generally happy.
+She and my mother had a good relationship.
 Jane tells stories that when I asked her to do something, she was shocked.
 I do apologize Jane.
 I was doing the best I could.
 Bruce and I naturally competed as brothers do as well as spending lots of time together playing basketball and roaming the neighborhood, but as school got tougher for me I sense that I withdrew.
 I will never forget them having to sit through the grillings my father would give me about another failed report card.

 Not to say we did not have fun as a family as well.
 Camping trips, Hawaii, going to the Zoo in San Francisco, Or to the mysterious fun house at the beach called Playland, and the train in Tilden Park.

-As I started to find myself later in High School I did come out more and show more interest in both of them.
+I did come out more and show more interest in both of them as I started to find myself later in High School.
 As adults they have created lives that I greatly admire.
-Both in their chosen careers and in the ways they have raised their kids.
+Both in their chosen careers and in the ways they have raised their children.
 Both are much better parents than I was in my two attempts.

 But there is one thing I want to say here.
-In spite of the stress we had in our family dynamics, I never felt I got the message from either Mother or Dad NOT to pursue what interested me.
-Music obviously was first for me, radio DJ, transportation/climate change for Bruce, Jane going to Europe in high school, starting her own clothing store and then the amazing winery.
+In spite of the stress we had in our family dynamics, I never felt I got the message from either Mother or Father NOT to pursue what interested me.
+Music obviously was first for me, radio DJ, transportation/climate change for Bruce, Jane starting her own clothing store and then the amazing winery with all her "foodie" expertise attached.
 For me there was never that kind of shaming or heavy handed meddling from my parents that I heard about in others families.
-Even my friend Marks family, that I so wanted to be a part of growing up, had a version of this.
+Even my friend Marks family that I so wanted to be a part of growing up had a version of this.
 Later Mark, in spite of his huge talent, could never get out of his father’s shadow.
 I believe it is one of the greatest gifts that parents can give a child.
 Let them find their own way.
 And if our three lives are not proof of that, then I don’t know what is.

 Off to John Muir.